Dental anxieties, fears and phobias are real. And we’re here to help.

 Dental anxiety is a term used to describe stress, anxiety, or fear at the thought of any number of dental settings – and it’s relatively common.
 Dental anxiety can be triggered by a variety of things, such as needles, the sound of drilling, or perhaps the smell of antiseptic.

 Far more uncommon are dental phobias, where an individual’s anxiety is so severe and irrational that they cannot, under any circumstances, visit a dental clinic.
-Any type of dentist phobia requires psychological counselling, often along with medication.
+Any type of dentist phobia requires psychological counseling, often along with medication.

 People have anxiety for all sorts of reasons.
 Many of us suffer from some type of mental illness – such as generalised anxiety disorder, PTSD, bipolar disorder, depression, schizophrenia – and any of these can increase the risk of someone experiencing anxiety that the dentist.

 Alternatively, you may not have a mental illness, but perhaps you’ve had a negative experience at the dentist or even a previous non-related trauma (e.g. through accident, assault, sexual abuse) that has given you a dental or dentist anxiety.
-Some people feel that their mouth is a private space that should not be invaded; others have a fear of losing control, or have issues with authority or trust.
+Some people feel that their mouth is a private space that should not be invaded; others have a fear of losing control or have issues with authority or trust.

 When you think of what a dental visit entails – sitting back in a vulnerable position, with a person of authority standing over you, working on your teeth when sometimes you are unable to speak, having your personal space invaded – all these things can trigger anxiety in some people.
 Fortunately though, at Aria we are fully aware of these issues and can communicate with you thoroughly and slowly to make you feel far more comfortable.